menu icon

 Everything you love about apple pie, baked in a sheet pan!
 One apple slab pie easily yields 18-24 slices, so it's perfect for sharing with friends.

-You might also like our Rocky Road Texas sheet cake, banana bars, or apple turnovers.
+You might also like our apple fritter bread, Rocky Road Texas sheet cake, banana bars, or apple turnovers.

 Apple slab pie is absolutely delicious, and it's sturdy enough to pick up a slice with your hands, although I prefer eating it with a fork.
 Slab pie is easier to serve than a regular pie and stays fresh for up to 3 days, so it makes great leftovers.
 I recently delivered two of these to our local homeless resource center to serve with lunch, and they were well received and served with vanilla ice cream.
 Slab pie is the ultimate comfort dessert.

-Basic ingredients: My pie crust recipe is a keeper, a variation of my favorite pie crust recipe from Betty Crocker.
+• Basic ingredients: My pie crust recipe is a keeper, a variation of my favorite pie crust recipe from Betty Crocker.
 It uses shortening, butter, and oil for the best texture and flavor.
 You can use canned pie filling if you'd like (you'll need 3 cans), but I like making apple pie filling from scratch.
-That way, I can adjust the cinnamon and spices to my liking.
+It's super simple and gives you the best flavor.

-slice of apple slab pie with scoop of vanilla ice cream
+White plate with slice of apple slab pie and scoop of vanilla ice cream.

 Fruit pies, if not baked properly, can end up with an underbaked bottom crust or one that goes soggy after a few hours---don't ask me how I know.
 This is because fruit fillings break down during baking and leak juice.
 Having a properly thickened filling (using flour) and making sure your crust is baked properly is key.
 This is especially important with slab pie because it has a large surface area.
 Here are 5 tips for perfectly baked pie crust: